Emergency Food Provision & Affordable Shopping

 What happens once a referral has been made?

-Once we have received a referral voucher, the referee can provide the details below to the individual in need of help so that they can pick up their food parcel from our centre.
+When a referral has been made, the referee can provide the details below to the household in need of help.

-As an extension of our central food store we have partnered with two community groups to offer additional food collection points for guests living in the vicinity of Braunstone and the City Centre.
-Parcels can be collected as an alternative to travelling to our Food Store and can be redeemed by referral of an Open Hands Food Store Voucher.Temporarily closed until further notice.
-Usual Service: Braustone parcels can be collected by appointment only from The Oak Centre (Bendbow Rise, Braunstone, LE3 1QA) Mon-Fri 9.30am-2.30pm.
+Braunstone Collection Point: As an extension of our central food store we have partnered with a local community centre to offer an additional food collection point for guests living in the vicinity of Braunstone.
+Parcels can be collected as an alternative to travelling to our Food Store and can be redeemed by referral of an Open Hands Food Store Voucher.For those referred for affordable shopping, parcels are priced at £5 for one adult, £3 per additional adult and £1.50 per child.
+Braustone parcels can be collected by appointment only from The Oak Centre (Bendbow Rise, Braunstone, LE3 1QA) on weekdays 9.30am-12:30pm.
 To find out more email: email@example.com, phone: 0116 3260269 or visit the website at: www.oakcentre.org.uk.